-An important factor may be the presence of pollen and biomarkers content in sheep droppings.
-According to Simpon et al., (1999) biomarkers survive the congestion process and stay in the manure.
+An additional factor may be the contribution of biomarkers extracted from sheep droppings.
+According to Simpon et al. (1999) biomarkers survive the congestion process and stay in the manure.
 But what do sheep consume?
-Grazing sheep are very selective in collecting food (Oom et al., 2008; Smits & Noordijk, 2013).
+Grazing sheep are very selective in collecting food (Oom et al., 2008; Smits and Noordijk, 2013).
 They prefer grasses (Molinia, Festuca and Corynephorous).
-Only in years that there is insufficient grass available at the end of the summer, they eat shoots of Calluna, at that time nourishing with high concentrations Ca, Mg and but no P. Pollen extractions from sheep droppings showed that only in droppings, collected during the summer season Calluna pollen is present.
-During the flowering season of Calluna, the animals consume pollen, precipitated on the grasses.
-That explains the presence of Calluna pollen and the absence of Calluna biomarkers in the lower parts of the plaggic horizons.

-If it is true that Calluna heath sods were dug only in the 18th and 19th century, how can we explain the mineral component in the plaggic manure, responsible of the rise of the land surface before that time?
+Only late in the season they eat shoots of Calluna, at that time nourishing with high concentrations Ca, Mg and but no P. If it is true that Calluna heath sods were dug only in the 18th and 19th century, how can we explain the mineral component in the plaggic manure, responsible of the rise of the land surface before that time?

 According to Smits and Noordijk (2013) there are several sources of minerals.
-Firstly, a small amount of mineral grains will be incorporated in the manure during emptying out the manure of the stable.
+Firstly, an amount of mineral grains will be incorporated in the manure during emptying out the manure of the stable.
 Secondly, farmers had the knowledge that the addition of sand could improve the fertility of the soil.
 Not the leached and acid sand from heath sods but not leached sand, dug on sheep walks and in blown out depressions in nearby drift sand landscapes.